Knowledge Hub

 The time limit (known in law as a limitation period) for bringing a professional negligence claim against a financial adviser is six years from the date you entered into the financial product or arrangement that has caused you loss.

-What if you didn’t know that there was negligence until after the six-year limitation period has expired?
+What if you didn’t know that there was negligence until a later date, including after the six-year limitation period had expired?

-If this is the case, there’s a possibility that you can still bring a claim after the six-year primary limitation period has passed, as long as you do so within three years of when you would be deemed as becoming aware of the negligence – known as the date of knowledge.
-This is, however, conditional on a long-stop period of 15 years from the date of the negligent act (unless there are allegations of fraud or deliberate concealment), after which any claim will be statute barred: your lawyer will be able to help with working out whether this is applicable to your situation.
+If this is the case, there’s a possibility that you can still bring a claim after the six-year primary limitation period has passed, as long as you do so within three years of when you would be considered as becoming aware of the negligence – known as the date of knowledge.
+This is always arguable and so you will need to take legal advice on this point.
+This is also conditional on a long-stop period of 15 years from the date of the negligent act (unless there are allegations of fraud or deliberate concealment), after which any claim will be statute barred.
+Your lawyer will be able to help with working out whether this applies to your situation.

 Summary